 Gunby Estate, Hall and Gardens

-From the courtyard, go through the white picket gate and follow the garden path towards the church, past the carp pond.
+Enter the gardens through the ornamental gates at the front of the house.
+Go left past the house and follow the garden path towards the church.
 Leave the gardens and go through the gate on your left before the church.

 From St. Peter's Church, carry straight on and cross the parkland and continue to the stile, with the cottages and trees on your left.

 Medieval village of Gunby

 Explore the lumps and bumps of the once thriving village of Gunby, which was originally known as 'Gunnebi' and is first recorded in the Domesday Survey when the land was granted to Eudo Fitz Spirewic, a Norman baron.
 All that remains today are the earthworks of hollow-ways, tracks and housing platforms.
 When walking across the parkland, look out for brown hare, green woodpecker and mistle thrush.

 Follow the path and climb over a second stile into a field and turn left and follow the fence line by the trees to the gate/stile.
 Follow the purple way markers along the green lane.

 At the end of the green lane turn left.
 Continue along the lane and through a field, until you reach the disused East Lincolnshire railway line.
 Constructed in 1848, the line linked Grimsby to Boston up until 1971 when it was closed as part of the Beeching review.
 The old railway line is a permissive right of way and you may walk up and down it.
 During the summer it is rich in wildflowers due to the limestone.

 Cross the old East Lincolnshire line and walk along the edge of the field and climb over the next stile.
 Look out for nectaring butterflies such as common blue, small tortoiseshell and the painted lady.